-Yesterday, I was going through some java collection APIs and I found two methods primarily used for adding elements into a collection.
+Yesterday, I was going through some Java collection APIs, and I found two methods primarily used for adding elements to a collection.
 They both were using generics syntax for taking method arguments.
-However, first method was using <? super T> where as second method was using <? extends E>.
+However, the first method was using <? super T> whereas the second method was using <? extends E>.
 Why?

 Let’s look at the complete syntax of both methods first.